 Are Household Items Considered a Part of Probate?

-When someone dies and leaves behind owned items without provision for distribution in a Will or by the title of the property with a joint owner or beneficiary listed, they must undergo the probate process.
+When someone dies and leaves behind owned items without provision for distribution in a Will or by the title of the property with a joint owner or beneficiary listed, they may undergo the probate process.
 The probate court will remove the decedent’s name as owner of these estate assets and transfer them to those who have a rightful claim or to designated beneficiaries.
-Before making any major decisions about how to go through probate it’s always a good idea to educate yourself about the process.
-One of the fastest ways to educate yourself is by attending an online estate planning event.
-We work with the Planning Community to offer these educational events at no cost.
+Before making any major decisions about how to go through probate, it’s always a good idea to educate yourself about the process.
+Understanding which assets go through probate can help simplify your estate planning decisions.

 What Assets are Subject to Probate?